gvwilson/thirdbit/src/about.md

   </div>
   <div class="col-9" markdown="1">
 Dr. Greg Wilson is a programmer, author, and educator based in Toronto.
-He co-founded and and was the first Executive Director of [Software Carpentry][carpentries], which has taught basic software skills to tens of thousands of researchers worldwide, and has authored or edited over a dozen books, including [*Beautiful Code*][bc],
+He co-founded and was the first Executive Director of [Software Carpentry][carpentries], which has taught basic software skills to tens of thousands of researchers worldwide, and has authored or edited over a dozen books, including [*Beautiful Code*][bc],